nnduc/nnduc.github.io/_posts/2017-09-25-tips-to-be-more-productive-with-xcode.md

 ### 5. Jump to Method

 When I am working in a class or structure, I often have the need to quickly jump to a particular method in the class.
-This is very easy by pressing Control + 6 and typing the first few letters of the method’s name.
+This is very easy by pressing **⌃** + **6** and typing the first few letters of the method’s name.

 ![]({{site.baseurl}}/images/figure-jump-to-method.jpg)